 - Have local bank accounts to make/receive payments in countries where a local account is required

-It is important that when making supplies you are aware of the correct liability on your invoices to avoid incorrectly charging VAT to your clients, which often causes cash-flow issues if invoices are disputed.
-In addition, where you receive invoices with VAT, it is vital you are confident that the VAT was charged to you correctly – if you pay VAT that was incorrectly charged, it may be difficult to recover.
+It is important that when making supplies you are aware of the correct liability on your invoices in order to avoid incorrectly charging VAT to your clients, which often causes cash-flow issues when disputing invoices.
+In addition, where you receive invoices, it is important to be confident that the VAT charged is correct.
+So if you pay incorrectly charged VAT, it may be difficult to recover.

 Things to consider include: